-In line with definition of Management Body provided under the MIFID II, GPM's Board of Directors have been identified as its Management Body.
+In line with definition of Management Body provided under the MiFID II, the Board of Directors of GLG Partners Limited (as general partner of GLG) has been identified as its Management Body.
 Accordingly, the term 'Management Body' shall have the same meaning as the Board of Directors for the purposes of this document.

-The Management Body is collectively responsible for the long-term success of GPM and recognises the importance of considering the interests of all stakeholders in its decision-making in order to discharge this duty.
-As GPM is part of the Man Group, Man Group-wide governance and risk management structure also applies to it.
+The Management Body is collectively responsible for the long-term success of GLG and recognises the importance of considering the interests of all stakeholders in its decision-making in order to discharge this duty.
+As GLG is part of the Man Group, the Management Body also ensures that Man Group-wide governance and risk management structures to which GLG is subject are adhered to.

-The Management Body has responsibility for GPM's governance arrangements, including the oversight, implementation and execution of GPM's strategic objectives, risk strategy, risk appetite, and internal governance structures.
-The effectiveness of the GPM strategic objectives, risk strategy and governance arrangements are monitored by the Management Body whilst the day-to-day management of the firm is delegated to the GPM senior management.
+The Management Body has responsibility for GLG's governance arrangements, including the oversight, implementation and execution of GLG's strategic objectives, risk strategy, risk appetite, and internal governance structures.
+The effectiveness of the GLG strategic objectives, risk strategy and governance arrangements are monitored by the Management Body whilst the day-to-day management of the firm is delegated to the GLG senior management.

 The Management Body meets quarterly, with additional meetings convened as required.
-Regular business of the GPM Management Body meetings includes (but is not limited to) consideration of ad hoc matters affecting GPM and briefings on GPM business strategy, risk, financial reporting, compliance and technology.
-The Management Body also reviews frameworks and policies applicable to GPM.
+Regular business of the GLG Management Body meetings includes (but is not limited to) consideration of ad hoc matters affecting GLG and briefings on GLG business strategy, risk, financial reporting, compliance, technology, information security, and product governance.
+Consideration and review of the implementation of GLG's governance structure is also undertaken.
+The Management Body also reviews frameworks and policies applicable to GLG and considers remuneration matters for persons involved in the provision of services to clients on behalf of the firm.

-GPM is categorised as a non-SNI MIFIDPRU investment firm, however MIFIDPRU 7.3, concerning the establishment of risk, remuneration and nomination committees, does not apply, with oversight of such matters instead discharged by the Management Body.
+GLG is categorised as a non-SNI MIFIDPRU investment firm, however MIFIDPRU 7.3, concerning the establishment of risk, remuneration and nomination committees, does not apply, with oversight of such matters instead discharged by the Management Body.